 Great news for those who have long waited to wish for a similar feature like AirDrop on PC, it’s coming to your Windows 10.
 If you are running Windows 10 insider build, you can try this new feature now.
 Make sure you are receiving the build via “Skip ahead to the next Windows release” to update to the latest public released insider preview build from Microsoft.

 In build 17035, Microsoft introduced this new feature called Near Share.
 It allows you to share pretty much any Photos, Videos, Documents, and URLs from the web to a person near you.
-Just like Apple’s AirDrop relies on Bluetooth connection, Windows 10’s Near Share need a Bluetooth enabled PC, and both party need to have build 17035 or higher installed.
+Just like Apple’s AirDrop relies on Bluetooth connection, Windows 10’s Near Share need a Bluetooth enabled PC, and both parties need to have build 17035 or higher installed.

 Go to Settings > search for “Near Share” or view from the Action / Notification Tray, there will be a new menu “Near Share” allows you to toggle between on/off.
 When turned on, you will be able to see nearby Windows 10 who also have the same feature turned on.